ppy/osu-wiki/news/2025/2025-02-21-osumania-7k-world-cup-2025-finals-recap.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/13026904">tyrcs</a></p>

-Actually, the switch from Release to Inverse for LN1 didn't affect us too much.
-It might be beneficial for players who are skilled at Inverse and rarely touched tournament maps.
-But in our team, those LN specialists are all experienced in tournament.
-They have been able to transfer their experience from the old LN1 to the new LN1 effectively.
-Although the EX category is a new concept this year, there have been maps with similar roles in past mappools (such as Minerva in MWC7k2023 Grand Finals RC5).
-Overall, the experience of the mappool hasn't been changed by the newly introduced EX category significantly from previous years.
+To be honest, the switch from release to inverse for LN1 didn't affect us too much.
+It might've been beneficial who may not have had much tournament experience, but whose skills better aligned with inverse's demands.
+For us though this wasn't a problem, as our LN specialists were all experienced in tournaments already and were able to adapt to the changes with relative ease.

+As for the EX category, while it is a new concept altogether, there have been maps with similar roles in past mappools.
+Say for example [Hylen - Minerva](https://osu.ppy.sh/beatmapsets/1939250#mania/4009321) from [MWC 7K 2023](/wiki/Tournaments/MWC/2023_7K) featured in the Grand Finals' pool as RC5.
+All in all, the introduction of the EX category hasn't significantly changed our experience from previous years.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/14128407" style="background-image: url('/wiki/shared/avatars/[GB]yobrevelc.jpg')"></a>